 Things you’ll need for this chair caning project:

-• 270 feet strand chair cane and 6 feet of binder cord, in appropriate gauge for project
+- 270 feet strand chair cane and 6 feet of binder cord, in the correct gauge for the project

 HELPFUL CANING PREP TIPS: